RSTRust-First Site ToolkitA Rust-first static site generator with typed collections, explicit routes, and a format-agnostic asset pipeline.

 Introducing the Asset Pipeline

-The asset pipeline lets site code request the output it wants while keeping source formats, caching, and media transforms behind a smaller Rust API.
+The asset pipeline lets site code request explicit outputs while keeping source formats, deterministic caching, transforms, and adaptive HDR behind a smaller Rust API.

 Ask for outputs, not source-specific operations